nginx/unit-docs/source/controlapi.rst

      - Action

    * - :samp:`GET`
      - Returns the entity at the request URI as a JSON value in the HTTP response body.

    * - :samp:`POST`
      - Updates the *array* at the request URI, appending the JSON value from the HTTP request body.

    * - :samp:`PUT`
-     - Replaces the entity at the request URI and returns status message in the HTTP response body.
+     - Replaces the entity at the request URI and returns a status message in the HTTP response body.

    * - :samp:`DELETE`
-     - Deletes the entity at the request URI and returns status message in the HTTP response body.
+     - Deletes the entity at the request URI and returns a status message in the HTTP response body.

-Before a change, Unit checks the difference it makes in the entire configuration; if there's none, nothing is done.
-Thus, you can't restart an app by reuploading its unchanged configuration; still, there is another :ref:`way <configuration-proc-mgmt>`.
+Before a change,
+Unit checks the difference it makes in the entire configuration;
+if there's none,
+nothing is done.
+Thus, you can't restart an app by reuploading its unchanged configuration
+(but there's a
+:ref:`way <configuration-proc-mgmt>`
+of restarting apps).

 Unit performs actual reconfiguration steps as gracefully as possible: running tasks expire naturally, connections are properly closed, processes end smoothly.

 Any type of update can be done with different URIs, provided you supply the right JSON:

 .. code-block:: console